nalomran/pubmed2doc/README.md

     + -sopt: type of returned results display options (citation or listview) (OPTIONAL) (Default is citation)

+    + -mndate: custom start or minimum publication date (OPTIONAL)"

+    + -mxdate: custom end or maximum publication date (OPTIONAL)"

+* #### List All Module Parameters

+    - You can list all the module parameters by running the following command:

+    ```bash
+    python pubmed2doc.py -h
+    ```

 * #### Output
-    + a Word or PDF document consists of the results from PubMed according to the type of display option chosen by the user
+    + A Word or PDF document consists of the results from PubMed according to the type of display option chosen by the user